0BAB1/HOLY_CORE_COURSE/readme.md

 An open-source core **for learning purposes**.
 Learn to build your own 32 bits RISC-V core with detailed tutorials as a reference.

+The specificity of this project is that everything is documented in accute details, keaving you with easy to follow documents and scheme to make the learning process as simple as possible.

-RISC-V is open source, but the digital design field is more about giving headaches than real solutions.
+RISC-V is open source, but the digital design field is more about giving headaches than real solutions for people looking to learn new stuff.
 Engineers **LOVE** making everything overcomplicated.
-This course aims at showing than anyone can do it, with just some will power, patience and an FPGA.
+This course aims at showing than anyone can do it, with just some will power, patience and an FPGA (not mandatory).

 "For God is not a God of confusion but of peace."
 — 1 Corinthians 14:33

-> [!TIP]
-> You will find a **quickstart** guide to simply use the core as a developper below.
+> And yes, This CPU runs "DOOM".

-## Features
+## Start Building

 This project is a course you can follow to build the HOLY CORE and everything that comes with it, and the final product of your work will feature :

-- A single cycle RV32I Zicsr (holy) Core
+- A **single cycle** RV32I Zicsr (holy) Core
 - Privileged specs support (Interrupts & Exceptions)
 - A customizable cache system
-- Software
+- A small SoC & Some Software

 > You will find quickstart guides in the code case to help you out using the core without having to build it from scratch.